Kaiserkrow/Thesis-writing-101-102/README.md

 ![image](docs/img/placeholder.jpg)

 _Screenshot: The CSMS Dashboard displaying real-time analytics of beneficiary distribution across the 12 municipalities of Camarines Norte, with filtering options and visual charts for data-driven decision making._

+**Academic Context:**
+This project is developed as part of the THS 101 (Thesis Writing 101) coursework by 4th-year Computer Science students at Mabini Colleges, Inc., in partnership with the Community Affairs Office of the Provincial Government of Camarines Norte.